amirrgb/GrowUp/README.md

 # Personal Planner & Notebook App

+*Organize your life and never miss a task again with the Personal Planner & Notebook App.*

 Because of the various activities, tasks, and communications over the years, I believe a good planner and notebook can be a valuable assistant to help manage our daily lives.
 This project aims to be that assistant, providing an intuitive and feature-rich planner app to help users keep track of their tasks, events, and important notes.

 ## Features